deeptibaghel/myRetail-poc/README.md

 2. Clone the repository.
 3. Install the required node modules using "npm install".
 4. Install MongoDB and set the connection string in file config/mongodb.js .
-   Below are the steps for docker version:
+   Below are the steps for setting up the docker version:
     docker pull mongodb
     docker run -d -p 27017:27017 --name mongo mongo
+    docker start mongo
 5. Install MySQL database and set mysql connection parameters in file config/mysql.js
 4. Create the database and tables using file mysql_script.sql
 6. Start the service using "npm start".